auroraextensions/docs/magento/extensions/1.x/testlivecheckout/docs/configuration.md

 ### General Settings

 1. **Enable Live Checkout Testing**: Enable the extension for use.
 This must be enabled for the extension to function.
 2. **Authentication Token**: An alphanumeric token used for authentication.
-It must be _at least_ 32 characters in length, and can only contain letters and numbers.
+Must be _at least_ 32 characters in length, containing only letters and numbers.
-3. **Redirect URL**: The redirect URL is the URL where the browser is redirected after a successful test order submission.
+3. **Redirect URL**: The URL where the browser is redirected after a successful test order submission.
 The URL must be part of the same [SLD](https://en.wikipedia.org/wiki/Second-level_domain) as Magento.

 ### Log Settings